JuliaDSP/DSP.jl/docs/src/filters.md

 ## Examples

-Construct a 4th order elliptic lowpass filter with normalized cutoff frequency 0.2, 0.5 dB of passband ripple, and 30 dB attentuation in the stopband and extract the coefficients of the numerator and denominator of the transfer function:
+Construct a 4th order elliptic lowpass filter with normalized cutoff frequency 0.2, 0.5 dB of passband ripple, and 30 dB attenuation in the stopband and extract the coefficients of the numerator and denominator of the transfer function: